ibm-cloud-docs/watson-knowledge-studio/improve-ml.md

 ### How do I control which documents are allocated to a set?

-When you create a machine-learning annotator, you must specify the ratio of documents from the set to allocate to the train, test, or blind sets. {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} automatically applies a ratio of 70/23/7 to the document sets that you use to build a machine-learning annotator.
+When you create a machine learning annotator, you must specify the ratio of documents from the set to allocate to the train, test, or blind sets. {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} automatically applies a ratio of 70/23/7 to the document sets that you use to build a machine learning annotator.
 You can change these values.

 - To add a set that was annotated by humans to the training set, specify a 100/0/0 breakdown ratio.
 - After training with a set, you can use it for testing.
 To use a document set for testing only, specify a 0/100/0 breakdown ration.